FAQs & Commonly Asked Questions about Plastic Surgery

 - Add extra Liposuction for better results (remove stubborn fat pockets)

 - Face and Body surgery can also be done at the same time

-Depending on your overall health, ability to recover or for a better aesthetic result, your surgeon may ask you to do your surgeries separately – in a staged procedure.
-This can cost more but is done to reduce risks, reduce the chance of infection and get a better final result.
+Depending on your overall health, ability to recover or for a better aesthetic result, your surgeon may ask you to do your surgeries separately.
+This can cost more but is done to; reduce risks, reduce the chance of infection and also get a better final result.

 Choosing the Best Surgeon for Your Surgery – FAQs

 - Our Surgeons are known for their expertise, caring nature, empathic style and positive communication styles.